 Antimicrobial peptides

-Antimicrobial peptides (also known as AMPs or host defense peptides), are short, naturally occurring peptides found in multicellular organisms, and produced as a first line of defense.
+Antimicrobial peptides (AMPs or host defense peptides), are short peptides found in multicellular organisms, and produced as a first line of defense.
 They can kill bacteria, yeasts, fungi, viruses and cancer cells, directly or indirectly by modulating the host defense systems.
-Researchers can save up to 50% on antimicrobial peptides from Hello Bio – they are up to half the price of other suppliers.
+LL-37, IDR 1002 and mCRAMP are antimicrobial peptides.
+Researchers can make big savings on Hello Bio's antimicrobial peptides, our prices are around 25-50% less than other suppliers.

 Show/Hide Filters